chadmcrowell/linux-docker/README.md

 ############### GIT #####################################
 #########################################################

-# Configuring user information used across all local repositories
+# Configuring user information used across all the local repositories
 git config --global user.name “[firstname lastname]”

 # set an email address that will be associated with each history marker